zdharma-continuum/zinit/README.md

 zinit cdlist # look at gathered compdefs
 ```

+The `cdreplay` is important if you use plugins like
+`OMZ::plugins/kubectl/kubectl.plugin.zsh` or `asdf-vm/asdf`, because those plugins call
+`compdef`.

 ## Disabling System-Wide `compinit` Call (Ubuntu)

 On Ubuntu users might get surprised that e.g. their completions work while they didn't